DustinKeovanna/cse15l-lab-reports/lab report1.md

 af.txt

 ```
 using the ls command on the file doesn't produce an error, but it doesn't provide much important info since the only thing within a file is the file itself.
+The working directory I'm in is messages.

 ## The cat command